 Architects: R2K Architectes

-Located near Paris, the building consists of three preschools and two elementary schools.
+Located near Paris, the educational building consists of three preschools and two elementary schools.
 This project was chosen by ‘conception- commission method’ where the team was given one month to design all plans and the construction on a fixed budget along with social housing apartments.
-The main constraints was to provide design by incorporating wooden designs.
+The main constraint was to provide design by incorporating wooden designs.
 The school is one of the biggest in France with a student capacity of 1000.
 So the architects wanted to give each building its own image and an overall big frame.
 The goal was to create seamless inner and outer spaces.

 6. Hakusui Nursery School